MLB’s New Rules: Are They Actually Changing the Game?

 - 3 min read

-But now that these rules have had some time to play out, are they really making a difference?
-Are we seeing more stolen bases?
-Has banning the shift actually helped hitters?
-And is the pitch clock making baseball more watchable, or just stressing out pitchers?
+Now that these rules have had time to take effect, the question is whether they are actually making a difference.
+Are there more stolen bases?
+Has banning the shift helped hitters?
+And is the pitch clock making baseball better, or just putting more pressure on pitchers?
+With the 2024 season in full swing, the numbers tell an interesting story.